LetyciaBobroski/letyciabobroski/README.md

 ### Hi there 🦋
 🎀 my names is Letycia Bobroski
-🏙  i live in in Irati Paraná Brazil
+🏙  i live in Irati Paraná Brazil
 ✅ i have 19 years old
 💁🏻 I'm studying programming because it's an area that I identify with.